Book recommendation for coders – PPR BookClub

 Written by Robert C. Martin, an American software engineer and instructor, this book will instill within you the values of a software craftsman and make you a better programmer.

-By reading this book, you will know the following:
+By reading this book, you will learn how to:

-• How to tell the difference between good and bad code;
+• Tell the difference between good and bad code;

-• How to write good code and how to transform destructive code into good code;
+• Write good code and how to transform destructive code into good code;

-• How to create good names, good functions, suitable objects, and suitable classes;
+• Create good names, good functions, suitable objects, and suitable classes;

-• How to implement complete error handling without obscuring code logic;
+• Implement complete error handling without obscuring code logic;

 This is our three-book list to become better at software development.